-- 1. Choose the Parameters menu by pressing the 8 key from the Tests menu (refer to Figure 54).
+- Choose the Parameters menu by selecting the 8 key from the Tests menu (refer to Figure 54).
 This menu allows the operator to view the unit parameters. - 2.
 To print the values shown on the screen, select any menu, followed by the Print key.
-A printout of all the screens results (refer to Figure 55).
+A printout of all the screens results (Figure 57).
 Item 6 also prints all stored errors. - 3.
-When finished viewing the screens, press the Previous Page key to return to the Tests menu.
+When finished viewing the screens, select the Previous Page key to return to the Tests menu.